-A windy and cold environment causes your eyes to dry out and lose moisture quicker than in other conditions.
-And staying indoors means closed windows and heating, which can further exacerbate these symptoms.
-Make sure you stay hydrated, drinking plenty of water and even using a humidifier to help add moisture to your home.
+Drink plenty of water and stay hydrated.
+Consider using a humidifier at home if necessary.
 You may notice that your ongoing dry eye treatments such as heat, massage or eye drops will need to be carried out more frequently.

-Contact lens wearers might find that their lenses dry out a lot quicker in the winter months than at other times of the year.
-Make sure to give your eyes as many breaks from contact lenses as possible, switching to your glasses immediately when you get home and perhaps giving them a full day’s break from contacts once a week.
+Try to give your eyes as many breaks from contact lenses as possible.
+Switch to your glasses when you get home if you've been in the office all day and think about giving your eyes a full day’s rest from contacts once a week.

 If you are an existing Optique Barangaroo patient and would like to order your contact lenses: Fill in the below details.

 You can pay and claim on your private health insurance when you collect your lenses.

 Danish designed Lindberg eyewear sends a strong message.